The Saint departs

 1992 - Jan Mølby scored our first Premier League penalty as we held Ipswich Town to a 2-2 draw at Portman Road, with Mark Walters nabbing our other goal.
 Jason Dozzell and then Chris Kiwomya equalised for the home side.

 1984 - Jan made his first-class reds debut in our 3-3 draw at Norwich City.
 A Steve Bruce own goal put us ahead, the hundredth we had benefited from in all competitions to date, with our other goals coming from Kenny Dalglish and a Phil Neal penalty.
+Mick Channon scored the last of his seven goals past us, with Peter Mendham and Keith Bertschin also on target.

 1979 - Centre-half Colin Irwin made his reds bow as we saw off West Bromwich Albion 3-1 at Anfield, thanks to Terry McDermott and a David Johnson brace, with Peter Barnes netting for the Baggies.
 This was our 1,500th home League game.